BEST-STD2.0: Balanced and Efficient Speech Tokenizer for Spoken Term Detection: Proposed Approach

 \subsection{Indexing and Retrieval}

+We adopt the fast progressive search strategy proposed in our previous work \cite{singh25d_interspeech}.
 Given a set $\mathcal{D}$ of audio tracks, each track $a_i \in \mathcal{D}$ is divided into overlapping segments of length $l$\,s with a hop size of $h$\,s.
 For each segment, we compute its representation $Z=\{z_t\}_{t=1}^{T}$, followed by its corresponding tokenized representation $ Z' = \{i_t\}_{t=1}^T$, where each $i_t$ denotes the index of the nearest codeword for $z_t$ in the codebook $C$, with $i_t \in \{1, 2, \dots, K\}$.
 Subsequently, we construct a TF-IDF representation for each tokenized sequence \( Z' \) in the database and index them using IVF-PQ \cite{jegou2010product} for fast retrieval.

 To further enhance retrieval efficiency and precision, we perform retrieval in multiple stages, progressively filtering candidates at each stage to refine the results and improve precision.
 Given a query $q$, we first compute its token representation $Z'_q$ and its corresponding TF-IDF representation.
 In the initial stage, we retrieve a set of candidate matches $\mathcal{P}_1$ using the index.
 In the second stage, we further refine $\mathcal{P}_1$ by computing the Jaccard similarity between $Z'_q$ and $Z' \in \mathcal{P}_1$, resulting in a filtered set $\mathcal{P}_2$.
 Lastly, we apply an edit distance-based filtering on $\mathcal{P}_2$ to obtain the final set of best-matches $\mathcal{P}_3$.
 The edit distance is used to incorporate temporal information, which is absent in the Jaccard similarity computation performed in the previous stage.
 Our retrieval process is limited to this stage for efficiency reasons.
 However, to further improve precision, DTW can be applied as additional filters using the discrete representation $Z'$ and the continuous representation $Z$ in succession.